andrewfager/fb-ads-getting-started/README.md

-# A Getting Started Guide to the Facebook Marketing API
+# How to Create a Brand Awareness Ad with the Facebook Marketing API

-A step-by-step guide to automatically creating Ads in Python with the Facebook Marketing API.
-This guide provides a sample python code (``ad_brand_awareness.py``) that creates a 'Brand Awareness' Ad.
+## Introduction
+In this repository ``ad_brand_awareness.py`` creates a Facebook Brand Awareness ad.
+What follows are the steps I used to setup and use the Marketing API to create the ad.

+## Setup

-## Install API
+### Install API
 Install Marketing API for Python with ``pip``, if there are permission issues you may need to use ``sudo``
 ```
 pip install facebookads
 ```
 See <a href="github.com/facebook/facebook-python-ads-sdk">github.com/facebook/facebook-python-ads-sdk</a> for more information on installation.

-## Setup

 ### App
 You will need a Facebook App.
 Create a new app at https://developers.facebook.com